 The legal basis for this data processing is your prior consent in accordance with Article 6(1) a) of the GDPR.

-Please also note the supplementary information about Google’s use of data in the Google Partner Network, which is available here:http://www.google.com/intl/en-gb/policies/privacy/partners/
+Please also note the supplementary information about Google’s use of data in the Google Partner Network, which is available here:

-We use so-called tracking cookies from Google on our website.
-When you visit our site, permanent cookies are used to store information about the websites visited, the visitor's IP address, the duration of the visit, other information about the use of the websites and information about the content in which the user is interested.
-If you then visit a partner website, we can display personalized advertising for you based on the articles we have viewed.
+Our website uses what are known as tracking cookies from Google.
+When you visit our site, permanent cookies are used to store information regarding the websites you have visited, your IP address, the duration of your visit, other details regarding usage of the websites, and information on the content you are interested in.
+When you subsequently visit a partner website, we are able to show you personalised advertising based on the items you have viewed.

-We use a so-called tracking pixel from Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland, a subsidiary of Facebook Inc. 1601, Willow Road Menlo Park, CA 94025, USA on our website.
-We use Facebook Pixel to track the success of our own Facebook advertising campaigns and to optimize the display of Facebook advertising campaigns to interested target groups.
+Our website uses what is known as a tracking pixel from Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, a subsidiary of Facebook Inc. 1601, Willow Road Menlo Park, CA 94025, USA.
+We use the Facebook pixel to track the success of our Facebook advertising campaigns and to optimise how Facebook advertising campaigns are displayed to interested target groups.

-After clicking on a Facebook ad or visiting our website, a cookie is stored on your device using the pixel on our website.
-The cookie processes data on whether you have reached our website via a Facebook advertisement and enables the behavior of the user to be analyzed until the purchase is completed.
-This allows us to understand the success rate of our Facebook advertising campaigns.
-In addition, the pixel processes data about the fact that you have visited our website and enables the advertising displayed on Facebook to be adapted to your interests.
+When you click on a Facebook advertisement or visit our website, the pixel on our website is used to store a cookie on your device.
+The cookie processes data relating to whether you have accessed our website via a Facebook advertisement and enables your activity up to the point that you make a purchase to be analysed.
+This allows us to track the success rate of our Facebook advertising campaigns.
+In addition, the pixel processes data relating to the fact that you have visited our website, enabling the advertising shown to you on Facebook to be adapted to your interests.

-The cookies remain permanently on your device even after you close the web browser and enable you to be recognized on your next visit to our website.
-The cookie loses its validity after a period.
-The data collected are anonymous for us and do not allow us to draw any conclusions about the user.
-If you are registered with Facebook, Facebook can assign the information recorded to your account.
-Even if you do not have a Facebook account or are not logged in when visiting our website, your IP address and other identification data can be processed and stored by Facebook..
+The cookies remain on your device permanently – even after you have closed your web browser – and enable us to recognise you the next time you visit our website.
+The cookies lose their validity after a certain period of time.
+The data we collect is anonymous and does not enable us to identify the particular user.
+If you have signed up to Facebook, Facebook can assign the collected information to your account.
+Even if you do not have a Facebook account or are not logged into Facebook when you visit our website, it is possible that Facebook will process and store your IP address and additional identification data.

 We use dynamic content (hereinafter referred to as “content”) from third parties to optimise the appearance and content of our website.
 When you visit our website, a request is sent automatically to the corresponding content provider’s server via an interface.
 Certain log data (e.g. the user’s IP address) is transferred in this request.
 The dynamic content is then transferred to our website, where it is displayed.